Using 3D Scanners to Digitize Real-World Objects

 Data is king

 In the era of smarter product development processes, data is king.
-Structured light scanning enables industry professionals to have data-rich insight for Digitizing-Real-World-Objects-with-3D-Scanners2manufacturing tasks such as quality control, reverse engineering, rapid tooling, and other fabrication outputs.
+Structured light scanning enables industry professionals to have data-rich insight for manufacturing tasks such as quality control, reverse engineering, rapid tooling, and other fabrication outputs.

 Artec 3D makes these applications available by delivering 3D scanning hardware to the fingertips of manufacturing engineers.
 For many whose daily activities move between a production floor to an office setting, the ability to easily generate a quick scan with accuracy and portability has clear workflow benefits.